basselelsheikh/E-commerce/README.md

 username: mohamed </br>
 password: mmmm

-there are also two auction listings available for testing.
+There are also two auction listings available for testing.
 1 available and 1 closed.
 (You can add more) </br>

 You are free to login with any account to test the website's functions </br>